 Altitude Illness Advice for the Trekker

 Severe symptoms occur as AMS progresses due to fluid accumulation in the brain and/or in the lungs.
 These conditions are known as: High Altitude Cerebral Edema (HACE) or High Altitude Pulmonary Edema (HAPE).
-HACE symptoms include mental confusion, hallucinations and difficulty with balance and co-ordination,.
-As the symptoms worsen, unconsciousness or coma can occur which can lead to death.
-HAPE results in shortness of breath while at rest, extreme fatigue, a cough which maybe dry or productive with frothy blood-tinged sputum and chest tightness.
+HAPE results in shortness of breath at rest, extreme fatigue, cough – dry in the beginning, and later productive of frothy or blood-tinged sputum.
+HACE symptoms include mental confusion, difficulty with balance and co-ordination, hallucinations.
+As the symptoms worsen, unconsciousness or coma and death will occur.
+HAPE and HACE are severe symptoms and can be rapidly fatal if untreated.

-Prevention of Altitude Illness:
+Prevention of Altitude Illness

 1. Having a sensible itinerary is the most important way to avoid altitude illness.
-It is recommended to climb not more than 1,000ft (300m) a day above an altitude of 10,000 ft (3,000m).
-If the terrain is such that this is not possible, one needs to have two rest days e.g. 2 rest days are recommended at Namche Bazaar where 2,000ft (600m) are gained in 1 day from Phakding for most itineraries.
+It is recommended to climb not more than 1000ft (300m) a day above an altitude of 10,000 ft (3000m).
+If the terrain is such that this is not possible, one needs to have two rest days e.g. 2 rest days are recommended at Namche Bazaar where 2000ft (600m) are gained in 1 day from Phakding for most itineraries.
 Having flexibility with 1-2 extra days built into your schedule will allow you to rest when you are not feeling well and help avoid altitude illness.
 It also helps to ‘climb high’ and ‘sleep low’.

-2. Use Diamox-which blocks an enzyme in the kidney and makes the blood acidic which is interpreted by the brain as a signal to breathe more.
-Diamox therefore, enhances the physiological response to altitude by increasing the rate and depth of breathing and it also acts as a mild diuretic.
-Side effects of the drug are: tingling of fingers and toes and tingling around the mouth.
-Sulfa allergic individuals are recommended not to take this drug.
-Prophylactic dose of Diamox is half or one 250mg tablet twice a day.
-Use of Diamox will not mask the symptoms of altitude illness if it is to occur.
-Start taking Diamox the day before ascent to 10,000 ft (3,000m), continue it through your ascent to higher altitudes and stop when you start descending.
+2. Use of diamox- Diamox blocks an enzyme in the kidney and makes the blood acidic which is interpreted by the brain as a signal to breathe more.
+Diamox thus enhances the physiological response to altitude and it also acts as a mild diuretic.
+Side effects of the drug are: tingling of fingers and toes and tingling around mouth.
+Persons with severe allergy to Sulfa drugs should not take this drug.
+Prophylactic dose of diamox is ½ of a 250mg tablet (125 mg) twice a day.
+Use of diamox will not mask the symptoms of altitude illness if it is to occur.
+Start taking diamox same day or the day before ascent to 10,000 ft (3000m), continue it through your ascent to higher altitudes and stop when you start descending.

-For severe symptoms of HACE or HAPE, descent must begin immediately whenever feasible.
+For severe symptoms with HACE or HAPE, descent must begin immediately whenever feasible.
 Helicopter evacuation may be essential for descent unless there is rapid improvement with medical treatment and walking down is feasible.
 Physical exertion even when it is for descent can be detrimental for patients with HAPE.
 Severe HAPE patients should be carried down if helicopter evacuation is not possible.

-Other treatment modalities to help during descent-
+Other treatment modalities to help through during descent-

-2. Dexamethasone – is a very potent steroid used in HACE temporarily to facilitate descent.
-This drug improves the symptoms but does not help acclimatization.
-It is not recommended to ascend while still taking this drug even if one is symptom free.
-Dosage: 4 mg every 6 hours.
+2. Dexamethasone- very potent steroid.
+Used in High Altitude Cerebral Edema or HACE temporarily to facilitate descent.
+This drug improves the symptoms without improving acclimatization.
+It is not recommended to ascend while still taking this drug by a symptomatic person.
+Dosage: 8mg initially, then 4 mg every 6 hours.

-Three golden rules to avoid dying from altitude illness:
+Three golden rules to avoid dying from altitude illness

 1. Learn the early symptoms of altitude illness and recognize when you have them.
 Remember, you may be the only person in a group with symptoms.